YOUR QUESTIONS ANSWERED

-Q: Can Game rods be used in saltwater?
+Q: Can Snowbee Fly Rods be used in saltwater?

 A: Any Snowbee rod with an anodized aluminum reel seat can be used in salt water.
-However, the 'Geo' saltwater range has been specifically designed with saltwater fly fishing in mind and have a number of features, including ALPS Anodised reel seats with Carbon Fibre inserts and close proximity stripper rings as standard and best suited to this harsh environment.
-In all cases we recommend rods and any other equipment is washed in warm soapy water immediately after use.
+However, the Spectre Saltwater/Predator rod has been specifically designed with saltwater fly fishing in mind and has a number of features, stainless anodised reel seat with Carbon Fibre inserts and close proximity stripper rings as standard and best suited to this harsh environment.
+In all cases we recommend rods and any other equipment are always washed down with fresh water immediately after use.

 Q: What is the difference between the Snowbee rod families?

 A: We firmly believe in making rods that meet the situations and average casting distances of the everyday angler.
 We therefore pitch the majority of our river rod actions around the middle-to-tip flex and our still-water/saltwater range more towards a tip flex action.
 We also try to make rods available across an 'affordable' price structure.
 All Snowbee rods use the highest grade materials available.
 Several models are built using 'flor' grade Portuguese cork, Silicone Carbide lined stripper rings, Hi-lift American snake rings Anodised reel seats.
 All Snowbee rods come with an attractive Cotton Drill bag and all but the Classic come in a protective custom size rod tube.
-The Geo rods come in a triangular Cordura covered Polyester Oxford rod tube, The Prestige Square tubes and Diamond round.
-The Classic is the only exception which come with only a brown Cottom drill bag, as our 'budget range', to help keep the purchase price minimal.
+The Classic rods come with a Cotton drill bag only, as our 'budget range', to help keep the purchase price minimal.
 Spare tubes for all saizes of rods are also available.
 The price difference generally reflects the carbon composition of the blank and finish of the components.
-The Carbon ranging from a mix of 30 to 50 ton, with the added benefit of the 'Nano' composition on the Geo range.
+The Carbon ranging from a mix of 24 to 46 ton, with the advanced benefit of the Graphene composition for all the Prestige G-XS range.
 All the rods are designed for lightness in the tip, with added reserves of power in the butt sections for optimum performance.

 Q: Do Snowbee rods carry the Lifetime Warranty?